Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 ### Schema id

-In Kafka events, you can create schemas for both keys and values, allowing the generation of key schemas and value schemas.
-When a schema is registered, it is automatically stored in the default `_schemas` Kafka topic and is assigned a unique identifier.
+In Apache Kafka® events, you can create schemas for both keys and values, allowing the generation of key schemas and value schemas.
+When a schema is registered, it is automatically stored in the default `_schemas` Apache Kafka® topic and is assigned a unique identifier.

 If the same schema is registered on another topic, it will link the previously registered schema using the same